-I am an Assistant Professor in the Department of Psychology at Lafayette College.
-I primarily teach courses related to psychopathology and clinical/counseling psychology, although I also regularly teach our introductory course and a class on psychology and the media.
+I am an Associate Professor in the Department of Psychology at Lafayette College in Easton, PA.
+I primarily teach courses related to psychopathology and applied/clinical psychology, although I also regularly teach our introductory course and a class on psychology and media.
 My research interests center broadly on the assessment and treatment of mood disorders and related concerns.
-I am particularly interested in cognitive and emotional processing in mood disorders, perinatal mental health (especially among new parents of multiples), and the development of psychosocial therapies to address depression, bipolar disorder, stress, and anxiety.
+I am particularly interested in cognitive and emotional processing in mood disorders, perinatal mental health (especially among new parents of multiples), and the development of psychosocial therapies and technology-assisted treatments to address depression, bipolar disorder, stress, and anxiety.
 I frequently use ecological momentary assessment and ecological momentary intervention paradigms in my work.
 In 2020, I was humbled to receive Lafayette’s Thomas Roy & Lura Forrest Jones Faculty Lecture Award for excellence in teaching & scholarship.
 During my 2022-2023 sabbatical, my research will focus on the development of perinatal mobile mental health support interventions; funded by a Fulbright US Scholar Award, I will join faculty at the University of Coimbra in Portugal to test the feasibility and acceptability of Be A Mom, a web-based intervention to prevent postpartum depression and promote positive mental health, in a sample of new mothers of multiples.